The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis

-This subsection displays the core results of the paper, presenting main outputs at weekly, monthly, and quarterly resolutions.
-Results are reported exclusively for NORD and CSUD zones.\footnote{Our simulation algorithm did not retrieve valid outcomes for the remaining five zones, mainly due to data discontinuities and the low diffusion of RECs in such zones.}\\ The analysis focuses on the comparative dynamics between observed market outcomes and their synthetic counterfactuals, highlighting the extent to which REC-driven injections and self-consumption might influence zonal market equilibria in terms of traded volumes and prices.\\ To improve the readability of plots representing the percentage impact of RECs on equilibrium quantities in the DA market, we applied a smoothing procedure using a centered simple moving average.
+This subsection displays the core results of the paper, presenting the main outputs in weekly, monthly, and quarterly resolutions.
+The results are reported exclusively for the NORD and CSUD zones.\footnote{We focused the analysis on the NORD and CSUD market zones because these are the Italian bidding zones with the highest current and projected deployment of RECs, making them the most relevant cases for assessing equilibrium impacts on the day-ahead market.
+From a methodological perspective, the simulation framework requires sufficiently continuous and reliable zonal data series to ensure convergence of the equilibrium algorithm.
+For the remaining five Italian market zones, the combination of limited RECs penetration and discontinuities in the available zonal data prevented the model from producing stable and economically meaningful equilibrium outcomes.
+Including such zones would therefore have introduced results with low statistical and interpretative reliability.} The analysis focuses on the comparative dynamics between observed market outcomes and their synthetic counterfactuals, highlighting the extent to which REC-driven injections and self-consumption might influence zonal market equilibria in terms of traded volumes.
+To improve the readability of the plots that represent the percentage impact of RECs on equilibrium quantities in the DA market, we applied a smoothing procedure to all Figures from \ref{fig:NORD_ADP_rel_diff} to \ref{fig:NORD_POLICY_rel_diff_by_month_weekend} using a centered simple moving average.
 Specifically, for each hour of the day, we replaced the original values with the average computed over a 7-hour symmetric window, using the \texttt{rollmean} function from the \texttt{zoo} package in R. The smoothing was applied selectively, only to positive values, while non-positive entries were left unchanged.
 This method reduces short-term fluctuations and highlights general trends across the different scenarios and seasons.
-This procedure has been applied to all Figures from \ref{fig:NORD_ADP_rel_diff} to \ref{fig:NORD_POLICY_rel_diff_by_month_weekend}.